La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 • Performance of IT and data management systems

-• Compliance and Regulations : Verify compliance with applicable laws and regulations to avoid costly fines and business interruptions.
-This includes verifying the necessary licenses and permits to operate legally.
+• Compliance and Regulation : Ensure compliance with applicable laws and regulations to avoid costly fines and business interruptions.
+This includes verifying the licenses and permits required to operate legally.

-Business analysis focuses on marketing aspects and customer relations.
+Business analysis focuses on marketing and customer relationships.
 It examines the company's market share, marketing strategies, and customer satisfaction.

 Points to check: